isaaclhk/Projects/Python projects/breast cancer prediction.md

 ![confmat](https://user-images.githubusercontent.com/71438259/209153274-b8f7c81e-77d9-4fa3-9921-5f0607dc3017.jpg)

 </br>
-Next, we run logistic regression using the sklearn and see how it compares
+Next, we run logistic regression using the sklearn and see how it compares.

 ```
 #performing logistic regression using sklearn library